 5.2.3.2.5.1 Component semantics

-This component shall contain either the signed or the unsigned detailed validation report for each digital signature that the server has validated in response to one request that requested its generation (incorporating the component specified in clause 5.1.4.2.3 of the present document) .
+This component shall contain either the signed or the unsigned detailed validation report for one or more digital signatures that the server has validated in response to one request that requested its generation (incorporating the component specified in clause 5.1.4.2.3 of the present document) .

+If this element is child of the signature processing results container it shall contain the validation report of one signature (the one that the signature processing results container provides details of).

+If this element is child of the optional outputs component, it may contain the validation report on more than one signatures.

+Clause 8.4.3.3 provides details on what the server may decide regarding the generation of this component when building the validation response message.

+When the validation report is used for reporting on the validation of more than one signature, its contents shall contain mechanisms for identifying each one of the validated and reported signatures.

+NOTE: The format defined in ETSI TS 119 102-2 [11] for the validation report allows reporting on the validation of several signatures and includes mechanisms for identifying the reported signatures.

 5.2.3.2.5.2 XML component

-The element that shall contain the detailed validation report for one digital signature shall be the ValidationReport, which shall be an instance of etsival:ValidationReportContainerType defined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1, and is copied below for information.
+The element that shall contain the detailed validation report for one or more digital signatures shall be the ValidationReport, which shall be an instance of etsival:ValidationReportContainerType defined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1, and is copied below for information.

 <!—targetNamespace=http://uri.etsi.org/19442/v1.1.1# -->